Become a Recognised Service Provider

 Become a Living Wage Friendly Funder

 In April 2016 the government introduced a higher statutory minimum wage rate for all staff over 25 years of age, and referred to it as the ‘National Living Wage’.

 The government intends the higher minimum wage rate for over 25s to reach 60% of median earnings by 2020.
-Current estimates suggest this would mean a rise to less than £9 per hour by 2020.
+Current estimates suggest this would mean a rise to around £9 per hour by 2020.

 Martha Crawford joined the Living Wage Foundation in September 2017 and manages the Foundation’s new project about Good Work.
 Alongside this role she is the Campaign and Operations Manager for the Good Jobs Campaign at Citizens UK.
 This work aims to tackle social mobility and the growing skills gap through unique partnerships between businesses, schools, colleges and young people.
 Previously she has worked at London South Bank University as a Knowledge Exchange Development Manager.

 Sam is a Programme Manager with an industry focus on Banking, Law and Tech, and a regional focus on North London and the East Midlands.
 He joined the Living Wage Foundation in August 2017.

 Before joining the team, Sam worked for three years at The Challenge, the UK’s largest social integration charity.
 Prior to this he volunteered on VSO’s International Citizen Service programme in coastal communities in Indonesia, having previously worked as a Human Rights and Social Development researcher at Verisk Maplecroft.